top of page

 - Gone Wild -

 Let's retreat into nature!
-Spend a weekend in the beautiful wilderness of Mt Hood as we practice a little yoga, nerd out a little on philosophy and our experiences with the practice, do a cool hike, and relax a bunch enjoying the stars and each others' company!
+Spend a weekend in the beautiful wilderness of Mt Hood as we practice a little yoga, nerd out a little on philosophy and our experiences with the practice, enjoy the lake, and relax a bunch in the stars and each others' company!

 Time: is an illusion.
-But pretty much Friday evening-ish till Sunday whenever.
+But I guess Friday evening-ish till Sunday whenever.

-Cost: You will need a Recreation Pass for each vehicle.
-It's $30 for the year.
-Other than that, just the cost of your food and gear.
+Cost: Just the cost of your food and gear.
 In the spirit of Deep Dark Yoga, donations are accepted but not at all necessary.

 saltcreekbridgepose_edited.jpg